auth0/docs/articles/libraries/lock/v9/sending-authentication-parameters.md

 ---
-description: Supported parameters that can be used with Lock.
+description: Supported parameters that can be used with Lock V9.
 ---

 # Lock: Authentication Parameters